dmzoneill/lidarr-youtube-downloader/README.md

  -loglevel error
  "/music/The Box Tops/Cry Like a Baby/The Box Tops - Cry Like a Baby - I'm the One for You.mp3"

+Downloaded successfully
 Added mp3 tag

-Already tagged
-Downloaded successfully
+Updated the db

 .....
 .......